privacy-scaling-explorations/zkevm-specs/specs/opcode/39CODECOPY.md

 ## Circuit Behaviour

-`CODECOPY` makes use of the internal execution step `CopyCodeToMemory` and loops over these steps iteratively until there are no more bytes to be copied.
-The `CODECOPY` circuit itself only constrains the values popped from stack and call context/account read lookups.

-The gadget then transits to the internal state of `CopyCodeToMemory`.
+The `CODECOPY` circuit constrains the values popped from stack, call context/account read lookups and CopyTable lookups to verify the copy of bytes.
+The copy of a dynamic number of bytes is verified by the CopyCircuit outside the `CODECOPY` gadget.

 ## Constraints